 What is Mustard Algae And How Is It Caused?

-Mustard algae can enter the pool through wind, water sources and rain.
-Mustard algae spreads rapidly because it can be carried by almost anything, ranging from toys and hoses to swim suits.
-Its growth is favored by lack of cleanliness, imbalanced water chemicals, and improper filtration.
+Mustard algae can enter the pool through wind, water sources, and rain.
+Mustard algae spreads rapidly because it can be carried by almost anything, ranging from toys and hoses to swimsuits.
+Its growth is favored by a lack of cleanliness, imbalanced water chemicals, and improper filtration.